ewalshe/freezing-tribble/readme.md

 * order:    unimplimented.
 A hint to the ranking of this marker (1 = most important)
 * icon:     filepath to icon displayed for this marker
 * image:    filepath to 'hero' image displayed in information modal for this marker
-* detail:   HTML markup describing this marker
+* detail:   HTML fragment describing this marker

 Configuration files created with the setup wizard will also contain a markdown key.